m3g/PDBTools.jl/docs/src/secondary_structure.md

 # [Secondary structure](@id secondary-structure)

-These functions provide an interface to compute the secondary structure assignment of proteins using the STRIDE and DSSP algorithms.
+These functions provide an interface to compute the secondary structure assignment of proteins using the STRIDE and DSSP algorithms, using as inputs vectors of `PDBTools.Atom`s.

 ```@docs
 stride_run
 dssp_run
 ```

-The `stride_run` and `dssp_run` functions take as input a vector of `Atom`s and return a vector of `SSData` objects, each containing the secondary structure assignment and backbone dihedral angles for each residue.
+The `stride_run` and `dssp_run` functions return a vector of `SSData` objects, each containing the secondary structure assignment and backbone dihedral angles for each residue.

 These functions return a vector of `SSData` objects, as defined in [ProteinSecondaryStructures.jl](https://biojulia.dev/ProteinSecondaryStructures.jl).
 The secondary structure assignment codes are available in the [ProteinSecondaryStructures.jl documentation](https://biojulia.dev/ProteinSecondaryStructures.jl/stable/overview/#Secondary-structure-classes).